jeremytammik/tbc/a/1975_nairobi.md

 As you may have heard,
 [Autodesk Forge was renamed to Autodesk Platform Services, APS](https://thebuildingcoder.typepad.com/blog/2022/09/aps-au-and-miter-wall-join-for-full-face.html#2).

-Now, we are glad and proud to anounce the the new [APS landing page](https://aps.autodesk.com) went live.
+Now, we are glad and proud to announce the new [APS landing page](https://aps.autodesk.com) went live.

 I immediately grabbed the chance to highlight that in this clarification on how to create an RVT project file from scratch without running Revit locally: